Spider-Scents/dbfuzz/README.md

 dbfuzz is the prototype implementation of [Spider-Scents: Grey-box Database-aware Web Scanning for Stored XSS](https://www.cse.chalmers.se/research/group/security/spider-scents/#).

+This repository is licensed under the terms of the MIT license.

 ```
 ├── Breakage.py             # Breakage module
 ├── Browser.py              # Browser automation to capture cookies and login